-In addition to the application of the exclusionary criteria, the Index applies the MSCI ESG Universal Indexes methodology to achieve its ESG objective.
+Furthermore, the Index applies the MSCI ESG Universal methodology (which is available on the Index provider's website) to achieve its ESG objective.

-The composition of the Index is rebalanced on a semi-annual basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc.
+The composition of the Index is rebalanced on a quarterly basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc.